 Most people today—especially young people—are not interested in an institutional, ritualistic, priest- and minister-centered church.
 They are not interested in the big, fancy old-fashioned church buildings whose architecture—the chancels, the altars, the pews—is designed for a form of worship that bears more resemblance to pre-Christian Judaism than it does to anything we read about in the Gospels.
 Young people today are not interested in archaic rituals in which a human being stands between them and God.

 In short, people today are abandoning the false Christianity that a group of combative and unenlightened human beings created in the centuries after Christ lived and died.
 This false Christianity was not based on Jesus Christ, the Prince of Peace (Isaiah 9:6; John 14:27).
-Instead, it was based on human doctrines formulated by human beings and ratified at human councils called by the political powers of the day, and ultimately forced upon Europe by the emperor Constantine at the point of a sword.
+Instead, it was based on human doctrines formulated by human beings and ratified at human councils called by the political powers of the day, and ultimately forced upon Europe through the use of political power and violence.

-The Nicene Creed, whose composition Constantine oversaw, and which he then violently imposed on everyone under his rule, began to establish in the Christian Church a fundamental doctrinal error that destroyed the teachings of Christ.
+The Nicene Creed, whose composition Constantine oversaw, and which he then started imposing upon the Christians under his rule, began to establish in the Christian Church a fundamental doctrinal error that destroyed the teachings of Christ.
 This was the human-invented teaching that there are three Persons in God—a teaching found nowhere in the Bible.

 Based on the Nicene Creed and other human-created creeds that followed, nearly all of Christianity to this day believes in “God in Three Persons.”
 And from that original error, the entire belief system of Christianity was corrupted into something entirely different from what Jesus Christ taught and exemplified in his life.

 This old, institutional “Christianity,” with doctrines created by human beings, is the Christianity that is dying as millions of former members vote with their feet.